cloro

 Pros

-• Cleaner API than DIY frameworks; lower integration cost
+• Cleaner API than DIY frameworks.
+Lower integration cost

 • Strong Cloudflare bypass success rate

-• Predictable per-credit pricing model
+• Predictable per-credit pricing

 Cons

 Pricing.
-Starter $49/month for 100,000 credits (ChatGPT requests typically cost 5-10 credits each depending on stealth mode).
+Starter $49/month for 100,000 credits.
+ChatGPT requests typically cost 5-10 credits each depending on stealth mode.

 7. ZenRows — best for Cloudflare bypass at the budget tier